 Kraken vs. Canucks: Betting Trends, Odds, Advanced Stats

-The Vancouver Canucks (12-4-1) will aim to prolong a four-game home win streak when they take on the Seattle Kraken (6-8-4) on Saturday, November 18 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Vancouver Canucks (13-6-1), coming off a 5-2 loss to the Colorado Avalanche, visit the Seattle Kraken (8-8-5) at Climate Pledge Arena on Friday, November 24 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Kraken took down the San Jose Sharks 7-1 in their most recent game.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.